9 Best Ways To Increase Oxygen Levels In Blood

 3. Improvement In Posture

-You may not have thought about posture and its link with enhanced oxygen in the blood, but they are actually linked (3)!
+You may not have thought about posture and its link with enhanced oxygen in the blood, but they are actually linked (4)!
 When you stand, walk or sit in a slouched posture, it hinders the breathing process to an extent.
 As a result, you end up taking in less amount of oxygen.
 Sitting or walking with an erect back and straightened posture enables more oxygen to be inhaled, and that can enter the bloodstream as well.
+If you have a habit of slouching, use phone alerts or sticky note reminders to remind yourself to check your posture throughout the day.
+You may also wear a posture alignment belt after consulting your doctor.

 4. Evading CO2 And Carbon Monoxide

-Try to avoid areas and regions where the concentration of carbon monoxide and similar gases are higher.
+Try to avoid areas and regions where the concentration of carbon monoxide and similar gases is higher.
+This is because carbon monoxide binds to hemoglobin in your blood, reducing the amount of oxygen your body can transport (5).

 It is hard to find such areas in urban regions though.
 Nevertheless, try to avoid roads where traffic congestion is more.